Sun Ra Arkestra

 Altered States, Locality, Creativity, and Communion with Entities

-This will be a discussion between three spirit channelers: Oxford’s own Raga Woods, who will speak to us about the local Sheela-na-gug, and her experiences regarding her; John Crow from London Southbank, speaking about his discovery of the graveyard of the Outcast, Crossbones, lysergic channeling, and his communion with ‘The Goose’, a medieval sex-worker; and Nikki Wyrd, editor of the Pyshcedelic Press journal and one of the authors of ‘The Book of Baphoment’, a god embodying and representing the sum total of present life.
+Do spirits exist?
+Is their ontology contingent on psychology, locality, altered states?
+Is a creative flow-state a form of possession?
+This talk will be a discussion between four spirit channelers: Oxford's own Raga, who will speak to us about the local Sheela-na-gig, and her experiences regarding her; John Crow from London Southbank, speaking about his discovery of the graveyard of the Outcast, Crossbones, lysergic channelling, and his communion with, 'The Goose', a medieval sex-worker; Artur Holboj, one who has worked with the entities of the three sacred medicines, San Pedro, Ayahuasca and the Mushroom; and fourthly Nikki Wyrd, one of the authors of 'The Book of Baphomet', a god embodying and representing the sum total of present life.

 Host: Mark Juhan